nikolaseu/neuvision/README.md

 There are also [a lot of plugins](./lib/zcameraacquisition/plugins) that (used to) make it work with a lot of different cameras, mostly industrial GigE or USB cameras, but since I don't have access to them anymore, they are not tested/enabled anymore.

-Contact me if you have a camera from:
+The windows release should have working plugins for:
 - [Basler](https://www.baslerweb.com)
 - [AVT / Allied Vision](https://www.alliedvision.com)

+There are also some old plugins (might require fixes/changes) for:
 - [Point Grey](https://www.ptgrey.com)
 - [Pleora Technologies](https://www.pleora.com)